Stephen-RA-King/pydough/README.md

 ```

 ### Using Python Semantic Release (PSR)
-If you opted to use PSR then the future uploading to Github & uploading to PyPI,
+If you opted to use PSR then the future uploading to GitHub & uploading to PyPI,
 will be done automatically.
 After you have committed changes to git, issue the following command:
 ```sh